ighinawho/ighinawho.github.io/README.md

 <!-- (Page under development, we are working for you.
 Stay tuned !)-->

+My biggest accomplishment?\
+Ornella Vanoni (Italian singer) [calling me](https://youtu.be/VjfAXVHB_Kk?si=wy7E1tLHMMRRjOgg&t=420):\
+"Uno strano... tipo un Masai andato male"\
-"A weird guy.... like a Masai gone bad..."\
+"A weird guy.... like a Masai gone bad"
-"Uno strano... tipo un Masai andato male "\
-(ref.
-Ornella Vanoni Italian singer)

 ## More about me and my research:
 **[Curriculum Vitae](./curriculum-vitae.html)** |